kirankumarxyz/auto-lending-lendenclub/README.md

 To rotate or update tokens:
 - Edit the HEADERS dictionary in auto_lender.py.

 ## ❓ Q&A
 - Dont foget to env varibales (auth token , xldc key , investor id) as secrets in github repo settings
+- Create a token at [PAT](https://github.com/settings/personal-access-tokens) with repo R/W issues
 - if github action doesnot start
     - Check GitHub Actions settings
     - Go to: